 Congress is also considering legislative proposals to treat all or part of certain income allocated to a partner by a partnership in respect of certain services provided to or for the benefit of the partnership ("carried interest revenue") as ordinary income for U.S. federal income tax purposes.
 While the current legislative proposal provides that such income will nevertheless retain its original character for purposes of the REIT qualification tests, it is not clear what form any such final legislation would take.
 Furthermore, under the proposed legislation, carried interest revenue could be treated as non-qualifying income for purposes of the "qualifying income" exception to the publicly-traded partnership rules.
-If enacted, this could result in us being taxable as a corporation for U.S. federal income tax purposes if the amount of any such carried interest revenue plus any other non-qualifying income earned exceeds 10% of our gross income in any taxable year.
+If enacted, this could result in Boston Properties Limited Partnership being taxable as a corporation for U.S. federal income tax purposes if the amount of any such carried interest revenue plus any other non-qualifying income earned by Boston Properties Limited Partnership exceeds 10% of its gross income in any taxable year.